vaibhavs-codewiz/javascript/09_async_code/theory.md

 The Hero: Promises

 Promises were introduced in JavaScript to address the problems of callback hell.
 They provide a cleaner and more structured way to handle asynchronous operations.

+# promise :-
+The Promise object represents the eventual completion (or failure) of an asynchronous operation and its resulting value.

+A common need is to execute two or more asynchronous operations back to back, where each subsequent operation starts when the previous operation succeeds, with the result from the previous step.
+In the old days, doing several asynchronous operations in a row would lead to the classic callback hell.

+in call back function(asynchronous function), functions are passed as argument which creates confusion but in promise , function (asynchronous function) return the promise object which based upon internal code provide two call back function reject or resolved, reject function generates error. promise object as a key value pair have :- prototype : promise , promise state : fulfilled or rejected and promise result : parameter of resolve and reject function .

+promise object has 2 methods associated with it then() and catch() , then() work when promise got fulfilled and catch when promise rejected . then and catch methods have callback functions as argument .